DIDX – Sample Configurations for Asterisk

 then send the call from didx to your server to radio@yourdomain.com or radio@yourip

-This will play a song on the phone, and will show that the call is going though fine to your asterisk.
+This will play a song on the phone, and will show that the call is going through fine to your asterisk.

 Support